netherphp/standards/README.md

 and start writing that one.

-Nether Senpai generates as much documentation from the code itself before reading the comment that describes it.
+Nether Senpai generates as much documentation from the code itself before noticing the comment that describes it.
 This reduces the amount of junk you need to manually write in the documentation.
 Once PHP 7 lands and you can use primative typehints and return declarations, you will be able to write even less documentation.